The Elevation of the Cross (Rubens): Provenance and history of the work

+Rubens's design of the work and the role of his workshop

-Peter Paul Rubens was not fully responsible for the creation of this artwork, which is the reality for many of Rubens's paintings.
-The period after which Rubens arrived in Antwerp was a particularly busy time for the painter, and consisted of responsibilities beyond painting.
-Rubens was head of a workshop that consisted of a hierarchy of pupils, assistants, and collaborators – all of which played an important role in the creation of the painting.
-Rubens would have done all the sketches and designs for the works being created in his workshop.
+The period after Rubens' return to Antwerp was a particularly busy time for the painter, as he had taken on various responsibilities other than painting.
+He was head of a workshop in which pupils, assistants and collaborators played an important role in the execution of commissions.
+Rubens did all the sketches and designs for the works being created in his workshop.